- External HDDs are an excellent way of expanding the memory of your PC or laptop.

 - After the update is complete, restart your Windows PC.

-Alternatively, you can use automated solution to update your BIOS and hardware drivers.
-We highly recommend that you use Tweakbit Driver Updater, which is approved by Microsoft and Norton for updating hardware device drivers as well as any other system drivers.
+Alternatively, you can use an automated solution to update your BIOS and hardware drivers.
+We highly recommend Outbyte Driver Updater, which is tested and approved by our team for updating hardware device drivers as well as any other system drivers.

 Follow these steps to use Diskpart: